imsushant12/AWS-Notes/01_AWS_Basics.md

     - **Cons**: Complexity in management, interoperability challenges, and the potential for increased costs.
 - **Community Cloud**: In a community cloud deployment, infrastructure is shared among several organisations with similar requirements.
     - **Pros**: Shared costs among community members, tailored services to meet specific industry needs, shared security measures.
-    - **Cons**: Limited scalability, potential for conflicts among community members, dependency on community governance.
+    - **Cons**: Limited scalability, potential conflicts among community members, dependency on community governance.

 ### How does AWS charge?
 - **Pay-as-you-go**: Customers are charged based on actual usage of resources, such as compute instances, storage, data transfer, etc.